Epic Book Society Homepage Banner

 Spoiler Alert!

-Please note that the questions below contain spoilers of the book.
+Please note that the questions below contain spoilers for the book.

 Generic Book Club Questions for Verity

-Let’s begin the list with some generic questions to get the ball rolling.
-These book club questions for Verity are designed to encourage every member of your group to say something about the book.
+Generally speaking, these book club questions about Verity are designed to encourage every member of your group to say something about the book.

-Perhaps you have a shy member of the group or a newbie?
-These will help give them the confidence to speak up.
+Perhaps you have a shy member or a newbie who needs a little nudge to open up – then these will help give them the confidence to speak up.

 • What were your expectations before reading Verity?